-Purging other polymers to Eastman Tritan[TM] copolyester:
+For purging when going from other polymers to Eastman Tritan[TM] copolyester:

-The material most effective in purging is a polymer similar to the material to be run.
+• The material most effective in purging is a polymer similar to the material to be run.
 Polyethylene and polypropylene should be avoided because they can mix with the new material and cause streaks for extended periods of time.
 Use caution and refer to the manufacturer's recommendations for the material used in the previous run.